-The Wynkoop Walkway between 19th Street and Gate E has also been ruled as a Public Forum.
+The Wynkoop Promenade between 19th Street and Gate E has also been ruled as a Public Forum.
 Newspaper vending, leafletting, petitioning and other free speech activities are allowed on the entire walkway.
-The only restriction is that they must not block the Gate E turnstiles and they must not create a safety hazard on the overpass between the baseball arch and the turnstiles.
+The only restriction is that they must not block the Gate E turnstiles and they must not create a safety hazard on the overpass between the bridge and the turnstiles.
 Police officers will ask individuals to move if they are causing a safety hazard.

-Licensed peddlers may offer their wares for sale on the walkway between 19th Street and the bottom of the stairs leading to the baseball arch.
+Licensed peddlers may offer their wares for sale on the walkway between 19th Street and the bottom of the stairs leading to the bridge.
 Peddlers are NOT ALLOWED on the overpass between the arch and the Gate E turnstiles.

 There are four picnic areas at Coors Field available for pregame parties.
-The Coors Outfield Picnic Area, an outdoor area located adjacent to Gate A, is a great place for groups of 20 to 2,000 to gather and socialize prior to game time for great food and fun.
+The Coors Outfield Picnic Area is an outdoor area located adjacent to Gate A for groups of 20 to 2,000 to gather and socialize prior to game time for great food and fun.

 The Platte River Picnic Area is located inside the ballpark under cover of the Rockpile seating area and is equipped with picnic tables and chairs to accommodate groups of 20 to 250.

-The Jack Daniel's Terrace Deck is located on the upper level of The Rooftop and accommodates groups of 100 to 300.
+The Jack Daniel's Pregame Deck is located on the upper level of The Rooftop and accommodates groups of 80 to 300.

-The Club Level Picnic Area is $90 (INCLUDES cost of a Club Level ticket) and is a private buffet on the Club Level for groups of 100-300.
+The Club Level Picnic Area is $90 per person (INCLUDES cost of a Club Level ticket) which includes a private buffet on the Club Level for groups of 100-300.
 Includes food and non-alcoholic beverages (alcohol extra).

-Reservations in these areas include a full buffet with non-alcoholic beverages and special game ticket discounts.
-For more information, please call (303) ROCKIES (762-5437) or visit ROCKIES.com/suites.
+For more information on all of these areas, please call (303) ROCKIES (762-5437) or visit ROCKIES.com/suites.
 All four areas are accessible to Guests with disabilities.

-The Chick-fil-A children's playground area is located on the Main Concourse, behind Section 147, between the Buckaroos concession stand and Fanatics merchandise store.
+The children's playground area is located on the Main Concourse, behind Section 147, between the Buckaroos concession stand and New Era merchandise store.
 A parent or guardian must always monitor their child while in this area.